nagyesta/abort-mission/boosters/booster-testng/README.md

 ## Examples

-In case you need some basic examples, please feel free to check out [this package](./src/test/java/com/github/nagyesta/abortmission/booster/testng)
+- In case you need some basic examples, please feel free to check out [this package](./src/test/java/com/github/nagyesta/abortmission/booster/testng)
+- Alternatively, you can take a look at the following example project: [Abort-Mission Examples](https://github.com/nagyesta/abort-mission-examples)